stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ### can of PureAbility

 Checks that the provided action and subject satisfy permissions.
-Depending on `Abilities` generic parameter this function accepts either single `action` argument (when `Abilities` is a string or a union of strings) or 3 arguments (when `Abilities` is a tuple).
+Depending on `Abilities` generic parameter this function accepts either single `action` argument (when `Abilities` is a string) or 3 arguments (when `Abilities` is a tuple).

 * **Parameters**
   * `action: string` - an action to check